jackfrys/Hot-Cold/README.md

 # Hot-Cold

+The Android version of this application can be found [here](https://github.com/dan3944/HotColdAndroid).

 Project for Hack Beanpot 2015

 Hack Beanpot was held February 6-8, 2015 at the Cambridge Innovation Center in Cambridge, Massachusetts.
 Many Boston-area college students, particularly from Northeastern University and the University of Massachusetts, come together to participate in this event and "make dope stuff."